Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Acknowledgement

 \section{Acknowledgement}

-The current address of Darko Mitrovi\'{c} (DM) is University of Vienna, Oskar Morgenstern Platz-1, 1090 Vienna, Austria.
-The research of DM is supported in part by the project P 35508 of the Austrian Science Fund, and in part by the Croatia-Austria bilateral project HR 04/2022.
+The current address of Darko Mitrovi\'{c} (DM) is the University of Vienna, Oskar-Morgenstern-Platz 1, 1090 Vienna, Austria.
+The research of ME is supported by the Croatian Science Foundation (UIP-2025-02-1337) and by the European Union---NextGenerationEU through the National Recovery and Resilience Plan 2021--2026, via an institutional grant of University of Zagreb Faculty of Science (IK IA 1.1.3.
+Impact4Math).
+The research of KHK is supported by the Research Council of Norway (351123/NASTRAN), and that of DM is partly supported by the Austrian Science Fund (P 35508).